RogueRope/docs/content/docs/main/volunteer.md

 toc: true

 ---
 Very simple, there's no-one employed, every participant pays for their ticket.
 We're in this boat together and we can make it conquer the seas or make it crash into a big ice cube.
-It's really up to us.
+It's really up to us and by us, I _really_ mean **you**.

 So we need you to lend a hand.
 You will be required to volunteer at least 1 time.
-Please take into account that most shifts don't require a lot of work.
+Please take into account that most shifts don't require a lot of work, the cleanup shifts are usually no longer than 25 minutes.

 ### There are different ways to help